 Did you know that there are 6 major types of soil; sandy soil, clay soil, silt, peat, chalk, and loam.
-Each type of soil is used for different purposes in different manners.
-But before using the soil, it goes under various tests and experiments.
+Each type of soil is used for different purposes in different manners which requires soil testing.
+Therefore, the soil, goes under various tests and experiments.
 These tests are vital in order to make sure that the optimum quality of soil is achieved from it.

 What is soil testing?

 A Soil test is conducted to determine different characteristics such as nutrient content, composition, acidity, pH level, etc. There are different purposes of soil testing as per the industry requirement.

 For instance, in agriculture, soil testing is performed to analyze the moisture level in the soil, to check the possible contamination in soil, to optimize crop production, etc. Some soil tests are performed in the field and some in the labs.

 The usual method involves the collection of sample soil in plastic bags or trays.
 Any waste or litter is separated from the sample soil.
 There are different methods for soil testing; Moisture content test, Atterberg limits tests, Specific gravity of soil, Dry density of soil, and Compaction test also called Proctor’s test.
 As per the industry requirement, the method varies.

 Soil testing is extremely important in various sectors due to obvious reasons.
 In the agriculture sector, 60% of crop yields depend on soil fertility.
 Hence, making sure the soil is of good quality, is equally important as other factors of farming.